One of our food system’s greatest challenges is meeting increasing global demand for food while decreasing its environmental footprint.

 - We’re reducing our carbon emissions.

-Our environmental sustainability action plan has identified many common energy, water, and waste reduction opportunities.
-This will help us lower our environmental footprint.
+Our environmental sustainability action plan has identified many common energy, water, and waste reduction opportunities that we have successfully implemented.
+This has helped us lower our environmental footprint.

 Our efforts include LED lighting retrofits, equipment upgrades at our plants, heat recovery projects, reusing water, and diverting organic waste from landfills.